CZ-NIC/knot-resolver/daemon/README.rst

 And you're good to go for most use cases!
 If you want to use modules or configure daemon behavior, read on.

-There are several choices on how you can configure the daemon, a RPC interface a CLI and a configuration file.
+There are several choices on how you can configure the daemon, a RPC interface, a CLI, and a configuration file.
-Fortunately all share common syntax and are transparent to each other, e.g. changes made during the runtime are kept in the redo log and are immediately visible.
+Fortunately all share common syntax and are transparent to each other.

-.. warning:: Redo log is not yet implemented, changes are visible during the process lifetime only.

 Configuration example
 ---------------------